justincasher/vantage/README.md

 ## Contributing

 We are actively looking for collaborators!
-Please see the [Contributing Guide](docs/contributing.md) or email Justin Chadwick Asher directly at justinchadwickasher@gmail.com.
+Please see the [Contributing Guide](docs/contributing.md) or email Justin Asher directly at justinchadwickasher@gmail.com.

 ## Project Structure